ballerina-platform/ballerina-distribution/examples/graphql-client-error-handling/graphql_client_error_handling.md

 # GraphQL client - Handle error response

-The Ballerina GraphQL module allows handling different errors occurred when executing the `execute` method of the `graphql:Client`.
+The `graphql:Client` allows handling different errors occurred when executing the `execute` method.
 It returns a `graphql:ClientError` error which has different subtypes that can be handled differently based on the use case.
 Use the subtypes of the `graphql:ClientError` to handle different types of errors based on the use case.

 ::: code graphql_client_error_handling.bal :::